International Renaissance Foundation

-The International Renaissance Foundation (IRF) (Міжнародний фонд "Відродження") is a Ukrainian NGO founded by George Soros.
+The International Renaissance Foundation (IRF; Міжнародний фонд "Відродження") is a Ukrainian non-governmental organisation founded by George Soros.
 It was founded in April 1990.
 IRF is an integral part of the Open Society Foundations which incorporates national and regional foundations in more than thirty countries around the world, primarily in Central and Eastern Europe, as well as the former Soviet Union.
 These foundations share a common goal of supporting educational, social and legal initiatives that promote the development and establishment of an open society.

 Its main objective is to provide financial and operational assistance to the development of an open and democratic society in Ukraine by supporting key civic initiatives in this area.
 Over the period from 1990 to 2023, the International Renaissance Foundation supported numerous Ukrainian non-governmental organizations, community groups, academic and cultural institutions, publishing houses etc. in the amount of over $350 million.

 Key areas

 The International Renaissance Foundation is one of the largest Ukrainian charitable foundations that has been working in Ukraine since 1990 to build an open society where everyone feels worthy, where citizens are involved in shaping the state, and where the authorities are transparent and accountable.
 Their mission is to build a Ukraine where human rights are protected and positive changes work for the benefit of citizens.

 IRF is providing financial support to the projects that encourage European integration, strengthening the impact of civil society and its control over the government, the system of civic protection of rights and establishment of the rule of law in Ukraine, penitentiary reform, civic activities of ethnic minorities, educational and public health reforms, publishing activities etc.

 As for today, key areas of action include: